 When a seller, supplier, vendor, and so forth, accepts a purchase order, it acts as a contract.
 They enter into a legally binding contract between themselves and the buyer.
 It is for this reason that the buyer should always use explicitly clear language to communicate with the seller.

-An added benefit of purchase orders is that in the event the buyer were to refuse payment, the seller would be protected because the buyer is bound by the terms of the order to pay the agreed upon price.
+An added benefit of purchase orders is that in the event the buyer was to refuse payment, the seller would be protected because the buyer is bound by the terms of the order to pay the agreed-upon price.